Resource

 an actual class.

-is nothing more than a type alias for
+The actual magic is that Resource is nothing more than a type alias for

-parameter-less function using ResourceScope
+parameter-less function using ResourceScope,

 typealias Resource<A> = suspend ResourceScope.() -> A

-Although the primary usage pattern is to give resource
+Although the primary usage pattern is to give resource the acquisition and

-release steps directly, there's another way to define a Resource<T>
+release steps directly, there's another way to define a Resource<T>.

-for more complex scenarios that takes a block
+Arrow provides a resource for more complex scenarios that takes a block

-as a receiver.
-That allows calling install
+with ResourceScope as a receiver.
+That allows calling install as required.

 val userProcessor: Resource<UserProcessor> = resource {